 What I have now learned in my studies is that “public interest standing” can be given by courts to a person who can demonstrate that she or he is not misusing the court’s time based on a few clearly specified pre-requisites.
 In my project, I described my actions thus far and illustrated how this new knowledge of public interest standing can be used.

 Instead of selling cocaine, as I have been doing for the last few years and reporting my sales to authorities to ask if they would like to prosecute me so that I could try my defence, I believe I shall work on getting public interest standing for the Canada Interactive Legislature to defend people in Canada from bigamy laws.
-That way, if you should happen to be one of those people who would prefer the kind of marriage where you and your spouse are allowed to perhaps choose an additional spouse, instead of being restricted to just one, then you may do so without fear of the threat in the Criminal Code of Canada, s.
+That way, if you should happen to be one of those people who would prefer the kind of marriage where you and your spouse are each allowed to each perhaps choose an additional spouse, instead of being restricted to just one, then you may do so without fear of the threat in the Criminal Code of Canada, s.
 290, to throw you in jail for up to five years if you have more than one spouse.

 To look at my project, go here: https://issociety.org/wp-content/uploads/LINT-project.pdf.
 If you have any questions, I would be very happy to answer them.
 Thank you for your kind time and attention.